TexZK/TDA8425_emu/README.md

 The datasheet describes the pseudo stereo with a clear schematic.
-By knowning the phase diagram and the associated capacitance values, it is possible to calculate the internal resistance values from *curve 1*, which is symmetrical and centered around 800 Hz.
-This leads to internal resistances of around 13 kΩ.
+By knowning the phase diagram and the associated capacitance values, it is possible to calculate the internal resistance values.
+*Curve 1*, symmetrical and centered around 800 Hz, leads to internal resistance values of around 13 kΩ.

 The filter as a whole is implemented as a *biquad* filter.